cjstreet/BikeSharing/README.md

 Using Tableau to analyze and visualize bikeshare data in NY.

 ## Objective:
-convince investors that a bike-sharing program in Des Moines is a solid business proposal.
+How variable is bike utilization?
+What might the key costs be in a bike-share business?

+The main objective is to show investors the most important relevant data from the bike-sharing program in New York, so that they will invest it the Des Moines bike-sharing business.

 1. Import citibike dataset into Jupyter NB.